RazorOp/razorops-web/_posts/2024-05-29-razorops-proud-sponsor-of-cncf-kcd-hyderabad-join-us-on-june-22nd-at-t-hub.md

 ---
-title: "2024-05-29-RazorOps: Proud Sponsor of CNCF KCD Hyderabad - Join Us on June 22nd at T-Hub"
+title: "RazorOps: Proud Sponsor of CNCF KCD Hyderabad - Join Us on June 22nd at T-Hub"
 description: We are thrilled to announce that RazorOps is a proud sponsor of the CNCF KCD Hyderabad event, taking place on June 22nd at T-Hub 2.0.
 image: /images/blog/kcd-hyderabad.webp